ValkyrLabs/ValorIDE/README.md

 ValkyrAI can be run as a service in your generated application stack, providing workflow automations, while built-in RBAC allows secure sharing of any object in the system.

 Agentic reporting tracks **token usage and costs** across entire task loops, so you always know your spend and monetization features of the ValkyrLabs.com

+### 🛠️ Valor Telecom

+Telecom allows multiple Valor instances to communicate and orchestrate tasks together.

+It's an innovative and fun way to increase the power of Valor in your IDE.

 ---